 I carefully removed the cooked pumpkins from the fire and placed them in a small cast iron skillet.
 Be very careful not to puncture the skin because the mixture will begin to leak from punctured areas.

 Mix the tender pumpkin with the cream mixture.
 You can eat this straight from the pumpkin or remove it to a large bowl and puree it even further for a smoother texture and use it for a base for pie filling.

 I served our “pumpkin pie” straight from pudding bowls.
 My family loved it.

-Please note that when it is not puréed, it has a texture that resembles a soft spaghetti squash.
-My family are used to eating my “experiments,” but if you are used to eating the canned pumpkin or the puréed pumpkin, this may not be your favorite.
+Please note that when it is not puréed, the pumpkin mixture has a texture that resembles a soft spaghetti squash.
+My family are used to eating my “experiments,” but if you are used to eating the canned pumpkin or the puréed pumpkin, the squash-like texture may not be your favorite.

 Simply mix 2 cups of the pumpkin purée in a large bowl with 2 eggs, 1 yolk from a third egg, , and ½ teaspoon lemon zest.
 Place the mixture into an unbaked pie shell, then bake at 350 degrees for 40 to 50 minutes.

 All in all, this night was one to be remembered and I will “bake” my pumpkins from now on right over hot coals.
 The time is well spent with family as we talked, ate our outdoor dinner, and waited for our pumpkin desserts.
 I hope this gives you an idea for your family and that you enjoy them and the outdoors as much as I did that wonderful simple night.